Epidemiology and Pathogenesis of the

 Genital infection in swine was common in Europe in the 20th century.

-Aujeszky's disease – infection with Suid herpesvirus 1 (SuHV-1) – is an infection of pigs, which under certain conditions can be spread to several other animal species, usually with a fatal outcome.
+Aujeszky's disease – infection with Suid herpesvirus 1 (SuHV1) – is an infection of pigs, which under certain conditions can be spread to several other animal species, usually with a fatal outcome.
 It has been found world-wide, but has now been eradicated in a number of countries.
 Denmark is the country, where Aujeszky's disease has been studied most intensively, and the results from investigations of cattle have been of greatest importance for the understanding of the epidemiology of the infection in swine.
+Denmark was also the first country to initiate eradication and the first to complete eradication of the indigenous infection.
 In this review, important features are recapitulated at the end of each section or subsection.

 The special manifestation of Aujeszky's disease in cattle showing pruritus on the hindquarters was regularly associated with use of a boar from a boar centre for natural service of a sow shortly before appearance of the clinical disease.
-In most cases examined, virus was found in the vagina of the affected bovine animals, although in low titres, and in three outbreaks – the only cases investigated early enough to be successful - virus was demonstrated in the vagina of a sow.
-It was found that sodomy seemed to play a role in the transmission of the genital infection from swine to cattle, and this conclusion is further substantiated by comprehensive supplementary information given in this review paper.
-From the fact that genital infection in cattle is closely correlated with contemporary genital infection in swine on the same premises and from the many reports over the years on infection in cattle showing pruritus on the hindquarters, it can additionally be concluded that the SuHV-1 infection in a great part of the 20th century was maintained as a porcine genital infection in many countries.
+In most cases examined, virus was found in the vagina of the affected bovine animals, although at low titres, and in three outbreaks – the only cases investigated early enough to be successful - virus was demonstrated in the vagina of a sow.
+It was found that animal sodomy most likely played a role in the transmission of the genital infection from swine to cattle, and this conclusion is further substantiated by comprehensive supplementary information given in this review article.
+From the fact that genital infection in cattle is closely correlated with contemporary genital infection in swine on the same premises and from the many reports over the years on infection in cattle showing pruritus on the hindquarters, it can additionally be concluded that the SuHV1 infection in a great part of the 20th century was maintained as a porcine genital infection in many countries.